At Home in Hoi An. Street Vendor, Hoi An old town, Hanoi, Vietnam. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 “Boat ride, one hour!”
 “Motorbike!”
 “Taxi!”
 “You buy lantern!”
 “You buy something from me!”
 “You take picture of me!”
 “Happy hour!”

-While these were the phrases shouted at me daily as I wandered the streets for the first few weeks of our stay in charming, laid-back Hoi An in Vietnam, they have recently started to fade away.
+While these were the phrases shouted at me daily as I wandered the streets for the first few weeks of our time here in charming, laid-back Hoi An in Vietnam, they have recently started to fade away, the longer we’ve stayed.

-Not because I’ve donned headphones or become immune to the sounds of locals trying to make money from the often frighteningly frugal tourists who visit this pretty city.
+Not because I’ve donned headphones or become immune to the sounds of locals trying to make money from the often frighteningly frugal tourists who visit this pretty little port town.
 It’s because they now know me.

 It’s no brag.
 The vendors, drivers and kids making money after school now know that I’m not here as a tourist.
 While for some I’m the guy who never buys anything – unless it’s food from a street vendor – for others, sighting me is about simply knowing not to waste time on a sales pitch.